janpetzold/hyperstore/README.md

 - .env file is part of Docker image.
 Seems to be needed for the app key.
 Challenge that.
 - Move Dockerfile out of api dir
 - add php-fpm and a "real" web server but make it work in the Docker container
-- session variable does not seem to work
+- add resource groups in terraform
+- add load balancer to have a static IP